Azure/caf-terraform-landingzones-accelerator/configuration/demo/README.md

 - Demo environment does not have pipelines and is meant to be run locally.
 - Demo environment does not have diagnostics enabled.
-- Demo environment does not have RBAC model
+- Demo environment does not have RBAC model.

 ## Deploying demo environment